tdore92/project-3-server/README.md

 <h3>Approach Taken</h3>

-<p>After a period of brainstorming we sat down to pseudo-code our idea, outlined the components we'd need for the front end and the models we wanted for our backend.
+<p>After a period of brainstorming Raph, Drew and I sat down to pseudo-code our idea, outlined the components we'd need for the front end and the models we wanted for our backend.
 In this case, it would be 'activities' and 'user' models.</p>

 <img src="https://i.imgur.com/KBIIwl4.png" alt="MontVenture Pseudo"/>